-My musical journey on the piano began at the age of 6 years.
-Giving me the opportunity to learn the piano is one of the things I’m most grateful to my parents for.
+My first formal piano lessons came at the age of 6.
+Being exposed to the language of music at a young age is one of the things I’m most grateful to my parents for.